apathetic-tools/zipbundler/DECISIONS.md

 ### Options Considered

 - **MIT License (standard)** — simple and permissive, but allows unrestricted AI scraping.
-- **MIT + “No-AI Use” rider (MIT-aNOAI)** — preserves openness while prohibiting dataset inclusion or model training; untested legally and not OSI-certified.
+- **MIT + “No-AI Use” rider (MIT-a-NOAI)** — preserves openness while prohibiting dataset inclusion or model training; untested legally and not OSI-certified.

 ### Decision

-Adopt the **MIT-aNOAI license** — the standard MIT license plus an explicit clause banning AI/ML training or dataset inclusion.
+Adopt the **MIT-a-NOAI license** — the standard MIT license plus an explicit clause banning AI/ML training or dataset inclusion.
 This keeps the project open for human collaboration while defining clear ethical boundaries.

 While this may deter adopters requiring OSI-certified licenses, it can later be dual-licensed if consent-based frameworks emerge.